-We are developing our lead product candidate, INOpulse for the treatment of PAH, to address a significant and unmet medical need in an orphan disease.
-This product candidate represents a potential first-in-class therapy.
-PAH is characterized by abnormal constriction of the arteries in the lung, which increases the blood pressure in the lungs and results in abnormal strain on the heart's right ventricle, eventually leading to heart failure.
-If left untreated, primary PAH patients have a median survival of less than three years.
-While prevalence data varies widely, we estimate there are at least 35,000 patients currently treated for PAH in the United States and European Union.
-Moreover, because PAH is rare and causes varied symptoms, we believe there is significant under-diagnosis of the condition.
-There are several approved therapies for PAH, and we estimate, based on public product sale data, that 2012 combined global sales were over \$4.0 billion.
-Despite treatment of PAH patients with these therapies,

-PAH continues to be a life-threatening, progressive disorder with estimates of median survival ranging from three to five years.
+PAH is characterized by abnormal constriction of the arteries in the lung that increases the blood pressure in the lungs which, in turn, results in abnormal strain o the heart's right ventricle, eventually leading to heart failure.
+While prevalence data varies widely, we estimate there are a total of at least 35,000 patients currently diagnosed with and treated for PAH in the United States and European Union.
+Moreover, because PAH is rare and causes varied symptoms, we believe there is significant under-diagnosis of the condition at its early stages.
+There are several approved therapies for PAH, and we estimate, based on public product sales data, that 2012 combined global sales for these therapies were over \$4.0 billion.
+Most PAH patients are treated with multiple medications and many are on supportive therapy.
+We believe that approximately 20,000 patients have severe to very severe PAH and are treated with multiple therapies, including LTOT.
+Despite the availability of multiple therapies for this condition, PAH continues to be a life-threatening, progressive disorder.
+A French registry initiated in 2002 and a U.S. registry initiated in 2006 estimate that the median survival of patients with PAH is three and five years from initial diagnosis, respectively.